dandelic/QGrid.NET/README.md

 ### What's QGrid?

-**QGrid.NET** is a .NET library designed to simplify server-side operations for filtering, sorting and pagination of `IQueryable` data sources.
+**QGrid.NET** is a library designed to simplify server-side operations for filtering, sorting and pagination of `IQueryable` data sources.
-By using `LINQ` and reflection it dynamically constructs and executes queries, making it easier to handle data operations for APIs and services.
+By using `LINQ` expressions and reflection it dynamically constructs and executes queries, making it easier to handle data operations for APIs and services.

 It allows users to filter and sort by multiple properties, including nested properties.
 Conditions are combined using `AND` or `OR` operators.
 Also, the library provides pagination and search functionality, allowing you to search across multiple properties simultaneously.